Chia-Network/chialisp-web/docs/puzzles/cats.md

 **CAT retirement use cases and rules**

-Why would someone want to retire a CAT?
-Let's consider two cases, one involving the token's current owner and one involving its creator.

-If a CAT is not financially successful, its melt value could exceed its face value, in the same way that the metals that compose a US penny are worth more than one cent.
-In this case, it might make financial sense for the CAT's owner to retire the token by melting it into 1000 XCH mojos.

-However, it's important to keep in mind that a CAT's TAIL (and nothing else) decides the rules for retirement, _if_ it allows retirement at all.
+It's important to keep in mind that a CAT's TAIL (and nothing else) decides the rules for retirement, _if_ it allows retirement at all.
 For example, our single-mint TAIL only works with a specific coin, so it does not allow retirement.
 CATs that use this TAIL can never be melted, no matter how small their face value.

 Our delegated TAIL leaves it entirely up to the CAT's creator whether -- and how -- retirement can happen.

+Beyond our pre-packaged examples, TAILs with a wide range of functionality are also possible.
+To illustrate just some of this functionality, let's consider four potential reasons for retirement, along with who gets to retire the tokens:

+**1. Removal from circulation (must be the creator AND owner)**

-In many cases (for example, stablecoins and redemption tokens), retirement will be allowed, but only by the _creator_.
+  For certain categories of CATs (for example, stablecoins and redemption tokens), retirement will be allowed, but only by the creator, who also must own the tokens.
 In the case of a stablecoin, the creator may need to remove some tokens from circulation if backing funds are reduced.
-For redemption tokens, the owner may exchange their token with the creator for something of value.
-The token no longer has any face value, so its creator will retire it, in order to both take it out of circulation, and gain its melt value.
+For redemption tokens, the owner may exchange a token with the creator for something of value.
+The token no longer has any face value, so its creator will remove it from circulation.

-In both of these cases, the CAT's creator must also be the current owner of the tokens in order to melt them.

-It's worth stressing this point.
-TAILs _can_ have nearly limitless functionality, but typically, if a TAIL allows retirement at all, two rules must be followed:

-1. The CAT's creator is the only person who can melt the tokens.
+**2. Value exchange (must be the owner)**

+  Some CATs might allow their owners to melt tokens in order to gain something else of value, for example NFTs or other CATs.
+In fact, an entire marketplace could emerge from this concept.
+Some possible examples:

+  * The creator of a set of NFTs also creates a small issuance of "golden tickets" that can be used to pick out any individual NFT before the set is made publicly available.
+  * A celebrity mints some tokens that can be exchanged for something of non-monetary value, such as a meeting with said celebrity.
-2. The CAT's creator must be in possession of the tokens in order to melt them.
+  * The holder of a CAT must submit a "proof of melt" in order to enter a contest.

-There may be some use cases where the creator will want the owners to be able to retire their own tokens, but we expect these occasions to be rare.
+**3. Ephemeral tokens (must be the creator OR a preset algorithm)**

+  A CAT could be created as a limited-time offer or as a game of Musical Chairs.
+In these cases, tokens would be melted _against the owner's will_.
+This could be done either at random or as a deliberate type of slashing.

+**4. Melt-value retrieval (must be the owner)**

+  If a CAT is not financially successful, its melt value could exceed its face value, in the same way that the metals that compose a US penny are worth more than one cent.
+In this case, it might make financial sense for the CAT's owner to retire a token by melting it into 1000 XCH mojos.
+Because of the low default melt value of tokens, this motivation for melting will likely be rare.

+In each of these examples, the rules of retirement for a specific CAT are clearly spelled out in the TAIL.
+If a TAIL allows for retirement against the owner's will, the owner will be able to ascertain this information before acquiring the token.

 ## Conclusion